cds-snc/notification-pr-bot/README.md

 [first create an API token in GitHub](https://github.com/settings/tokens) with a scope defined on repository access.
 The PR bot script only need these.

-Once the token is created, you will need to provide it to the scripts' environment when executing it:
+Once the token is created, you will need to provide it to the script's environment when executing it:

 ```shell